jgorset/fandjango-example/README.md

 number of options.
 Don't worry, though; they're all optional and we only need to configure two of them right now:

-* "Canvas Page" -- The URL you'd like your application to be accessed from, ie. "http://apps.facebook.com/myapp".
+* *Canvas Page* - The URL you'd like your application to be accessed from, ie. "http://apps.facebook.com/myapp".
-* "Canvas URL" -- The URL that Facebook may load your application from, ie. "http://myserver.com/myapp".
+* *Canvas URL* - The URL that Facebook may load your application from, ie. "http://myserver.com/myapp".

-You'll find both of these under the "Facebook integration" section.
+You'll find both of these in the *Facebook Integration* section.

 ### Create a new Django project